-Which degree courses offer an integrated foundation year?
+Which degree courses offer an integrated foundation stage?

-We offer the integrated foundation programme on over 50 undergraduate degrees in most subject areas, use our
+We offer an integrated foundation stage on over 50 undergraduate degrees in most subject areas, use our

 course finder and check the 'entry requirements' section on the course page to check availability.

 What are the entry requirements?

-To be accepted onto an Integrated Foundation year you will need to have the following UCAS points and grades:
+To be accepted onto a degree with an integrated foundation stage you will need to have the following UCAS points and grades: